squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 == Access Lists ==
 There are a number of different access lists:

- * [[http://www.squid-cache.org/Doc/config/http_access/|http_access]]: Allows HTTP clients (browsers) to access the HTTP port.
+ * SquidConf:http_access: Allows HTTP clients (browsers) to access the HTTP port.
 This is the primary access control list.
- * [[http://www.squid-cache.org/Doc/config/http_reply_access/|http_reply_access]]: Allows HTTP clients (browsers) to receive the reply to their request.
-This further restricts permissions given by http_access, and is primarily intended to be used together with the rep_mime_type acl type for blocking different content types.
+ * SquidConf:http_reply_access: Allows HTTP clients (browsers) to receive the reply to their request.
+This further restricts permissions given by SquidConf:http_access, and is primarily intended to be used together with rep_mime_type SquidConf:acl for blocking different content types.
- * [[http://www.squid-cache.org/Doc/config/icp_access/|icp_access]]: Allows neighbor caches to query your cache with ICP.
+ * SquidConf:icp_access: Allows neighbor caches to query your cache with ICP.
- * [[http://www.squid-cache.org/Doc/config/miss_access/|miss_access]]: Allows certain clients to forward cache misses through your cache.
-This further restricts permissions given by http_access, and is primarily intended to be used for enforcing sibling relations by denying siblings from forwarding cache misses through your cache.
+ * SquidConf:miss_access: Allows certain clients to forward cache misses through your cache.
+This further restricts permissions given by SquidConf:http_access, and is primarily intended to be used for enforcing sibling relations by denying siblings from forwarding cache misses through your cache.
- * [[http://www.squid-cache.org/Doc/config/cache/|cache]]: Defines responses that should not be cached.
+ * SquidConf:cache: Defines responses that should not be cached.
- * [[http://www.squid-cache.org/Doc/config/url_rewrite_access/|url_rewrite_access]]: Controls which requests are sent through the redirector pool.
+ * SquidConf:url_rewrite_access: Controls which requests are sent through the redirector pool.
- * [[http://www.squid-cache.org/Doc/config/ident_lookup_access/|ident_lookup_access]]: Controls which requests need an Ident lookup.
+ * SquidConf:ident_lookup_access: Controls which requests need an Ident lookup.
- * [[http://www.squid-cache.org/Doc/config/always_direct/|always_direct]]: Controls which requests should always be forwarded directly to origin servers.
+ * SquidConf:always_direct: Controls which requests should always be forwarded directly to origin servers.
- * [[http://www.squid-cache.org/Doc/config/never_direct/|never_direct]]: Controls which requests should never be forwarded directly to origin servers.
+ * SquidConf:never_direct: Controls which requests should never be forwarded directly to origin servers.
- * [[http://www.squid-cache.org/Doc/config/snmp_access/|snmp_access]]: Controls SNMP client access to the cache.
+ * SquidConf:snmp_access: Controls SNMP client access to the cache.
- * [[http://www.squid-cache.org/Doc/config/broken_posts/|broken_posts]]: Defines requests for which squid appends an extra CRLF after POST message bodies as required by some broken origin servers.
+ * SquidConf:broken_posts: Defines requests for which squid appends an extra CRLF after POST message bodies as required by some broken origin servers.
- * [[http://www.squid-cache.org/Doc/config/cache_peer_access/|cache_peer_access]]: Controls which requests can be forwarded to a given neighbor (peer).
+ * SquidConf:cache_peer_access: Controls which requests can be forwarded to a given neighbor (SquidConf:cache_peer).

 '''Notes''':